Telecommunications in Iceland: History

-The first submarine telegraph cable connection to the British Isles reached Seyðisfjörður in Iceland in 1906 by the Great Northern Telegraph Co.
-Around the same time telephone communication was opened between Reykjavik and nearby Hafnarfjörður.
-By 1911 a telephone line connected Reykjavik in the west of Iceland to Seyðisfjörður in the east via Akureyri in the north.
-A line to the Vestmannaeyjar was constructed a few years later, and by 1929 a line along the south coast of the island connected Reykjavik to Seyðisfjörður via Vík, completing the ring around Iceland.
+The first submarine telegraph cable connection to the British Isles reached Seyðisfjörður in Iceland in 1906, by the Great Northern Telegraph Company, around the same time telephone communication was opened between Reykjavik and nearby Hafnarfjörður.
+By 1911, a telephone line connected Reykjavik in the west of Iceland to Seyðisfjörður in the east via Akureyri in the north.
+A line to the Vestmannaeyjar was constructed a few years later, and by 1929, a line along the south coast of the island connected Reykjavik to Seyðisfjörður via Vík, completing the ring around Iceland.

 As a backup to the submarine telegraph cable, and for wider communications to other countries and ships, the Wireless Telegraphy Station in Melarnir was built in 1918.
 It operated using a T-antenna hung from two 77 m masts and was known as Reykjavík Radio, call sign TFA.
-It was a breakthrough in maritime safety in Iceland as ships were able to communicate to land for the first time.
+It was a breakthrough in maritime safety in Iceland as ships were able to communicate with land for the first time.
 The transmissions were moved in 1953 to a site in Gufunes and Rjúpnahæð.

 A teleprinter service was introduced to the island in 1930.
 As of 1933, there were 55 telephones for every 1000 inhabitants on the island.
 The first short-wave radio station was established in Iceland in 1935–36, linking the country up to international radio-telephone services.
-By January 1936 there were 106 radio-licence holders for every 1000 Icelandic inhabitants.
+By January 1936, there were 106 radio-license holders for every 1000 Icelandic inhabitants.
 Due to the Icelandic naming system, people were listed by their first name in the telephone directory, and not by their last name (which is usually a patronym).

-The first automatic telephone exchanges opened in Reykjavík and Hafnafjörður in 1932, and by 1976 all towns had automatic telephone exchanges.
+The first automatic telephone exchanges opened in Reykjavík and Hafnafjörður in 1932, and by 1976, all towns had automatic telephone exchanges.

-In 1962, the SCOTICE (to Scotland) and ICECAN (Canada) coaxial submarine telephone cables were put into use, greatly increasing reliability and capacity of international telephone and telegraph traffic as well as opening up telex services for the first time.
-These new cables rendered the original 1906 telegraph cable obsolete and it was taken out of use.
-They had a capacity of 32 and 24 telephone circuits respectively.
+In 1962, the SCOTICE (to Scotland) and ICECAN (Canada) coaxial submarine telephone cables were put into use, greatly increasing the reliability and capacity of international telephone and telegraph traffic and opening up telex services for the first time.
+These new cables rendered the original 1906 telegraph cable obsolete and discontinued.
+They had a capacity of 32 and 24 telephone circuits, respectively.

 In 1980, the first satellite ground station was opened in Iceland, called Skyggnir.
 Initially connecting to the Intelsat system, most international telephone and telex traffic now used satellite communications.
-These new ground stations enabled International Direct Dialling, as well as allowing Iceland to access time-shifted as well as live television broadcast material from abroad, including Iceland's participation in Eurovision in 1986.
+These new ground stations enabled International Direct Dialling, as well as allowing Iceland to access time-shifted and live television broadcast material from abroad, including Iceland's participation in Eurovision in 1986.
 Iceland's first internet connection was via satellite in 1986 with a 300–1200 bit/s UUCP link to Amsterdam.
-By 1987 the older coaxial submarine cables SCOTICE and ICECAN were taken out of use after a secondary backup ground station opened near Höfn in eastern Iceland, leaving Iceland solely dependent on satellite communications for international traffic during this period.
+By 1987, the older coaxial submarine cables SCOTICE and ICECAN were discontinued after a secondary backup ground station opened near Höfn in eastern Iceland, leaving Iceland solely dependent on satellite communications for international traffic during this period.